double-strand/BloodBorneFungalPathogens/README.md

 # Blood-borne fungal pathogens nucleic-acids detection
-## Scope: set human fungal pathogens universal primers, i.e. design nucleic-acid reagents (primers and probes) for the detection and quantification of any fungal species belonging to the set of documented human pathogens.
+## Scope: design human fungal pathogens universal primers, i.e. design nucleic-acid reagents (primers and probes) for the detection and quantification of any fungal species belonging to the set of documented human pathogens.

 ### List of blood-borne fungi:
 * Mucorales, aka Zygomycetes (Rhizopus, Mucor, Lichthemia, Cunninghamella)